 Contemplative Practice & Psychedelics

-The Contemplative Practice & Psychedelics affinity group hosts a forum approximately every two months for exploring the intersection of Vedic and Buddhist-inspired contemplative practices and psychedelic research and therapy.
+The Contemplative Practice & Psychedelics affinity group hosts a forum approximately every two months for exploring the intersection of contemplative practices with psychedelic research and therapy.
+Though primarily focused on Buddhist and Vedic-inspired practices, we are interested in any approach that is represented in contemporary psychedelic research.
 Each meeting is led by a facilitator (often by a group member) who suggests reading material, gives a presentation, and guides discussion focused on a specific aspect of this intersection (e.g. how self-compassion training can aid in the process of psychedelic therapy).
 The group is open to anyone who is interested in participating in thoughtful dialogue about how contemplative practices can inform psychedelic research and therapy, and vice versa!

 Ketamine is an established and legal medication, and can be used for psychedelic experiences and more mild trance states that might enhance therapeutic action; and for rapid resolution of suicidal thinking.
 The Ketamine affinity group is comprised of therapists and physicians, many of whom have completed some training in ketamine assisted psychotherapy.
 The affinity group reviews practice protocols, including dose, ethics, setting, subject selection and exclusion, and psychotherapy modality; research advances; integration with other psychedelic experiences; education and supervision; and more.